Differences and Discrepancies in the Old Testament

 For the tribe of the sons of Reuben have received theirs according to their fathers' households, and the tribe of the sons of Gad according to their fathers' households, and the half-tribe of Manasseh have received their possession.
 (Numbers 34:14 NASB)

-(Note: Had any of the sisters married someone from one of the other tribes of Israel, all their inheritance would pass to that tribe (Numbers 36:3), which is why the sisters were instructed to only marry someone from their own tribe, which they did).
+When through birth or marriage women were affiliated with a particular tribe all their physical possessions belonged to that tribe.
+Had any of the sisters married someone from one of the other tribes of Israel, all their inheritance would pass to that tribe (Numbers 36:3) which is why the sisters were instructed to only marry someone from their own tribe, which they did

-Tradition has long held that, although Mary may have had a sister, she did not have any brothers.
-Therefore, it was her right, through birth, to inherit affiliation to the tribe of Judah, which was her father's tribe.
+Through birth Mary was affiliated with her father's tribe of Judah.
 This did not change after she married Joseph, since he was also of the tribe of Judah.

-Please note that the lineage of Jesus' legal father Joseph and His human mother Mary were recorded in Matthew 1:1-17 and Luke 3:23-38, which were written while the genealogical records in the Temple were still intact.
-Considering how important genealogy was to the Jews, and how violently most of them disagreed with Jesus' claims, you can bet your life that those temple records were checked very carefully by those who would have given anything to discredit Jesus.
+Note: The genealogies in Matthew 1 and Luke 3 were written while the genealogical records in the Temple were still intact.
+Considering how important genealogy was to the Jews and how violently most of them disagreed with Jesus' claims, you can bet your life that those temple records were checked very carefully by those who would have given anything to discredit Jesus.
 Yet, not one single person ever questioned the validity of what Matthew and Luke wrote.
-So much so that as the author of Hebrews later wrote
+So much so that as the author of Hebrews later wrote,

 For it is evident that our Lord was descended from Judah, a tribe with reference to which Moses spoke nothing concerning priests.
 (Hebrews 7:14 NASB)

-In summary, Jesus not only fulfilled the prophecy to be born of a virgin, but was physically descended from David through Mary, and was the legal son of David through Joseph...without being the 'seed' of Jeconiah.
+In summary, Jesus was physically descended from David through Mary, and was the legal son of David through Joseph...without being the 'seed' of Jeconiah.

 Two Instances where Old Testament Events Appear to Contradict Statements Made by Jesus